redSkies47/cs361-shuffle-sort-microservice/README.md

 ## How to Request data
 To request data from the microservice:
+* For shuffling a playlist, the Music Playlist Maker needs to write `shuffle` in the `output` file.
-1. The Music Playlist Maker needs to write `shuffle` or `sort` in the `output` file.
+* For sorting a playlist alphabetically, the Music Playlist Maker needs to write `sort` in the `output` file.

 ## How to Receive data
-The receive data from the microservice:
+To receive data from the microservice:
 1. The Music Playlist Maker needs to read from the `output` file.

 The data in the `output` file is organized as 1 song per line.
 Each song includes information as